torisetxd/ShadcnUIReactTemplate/README.md

 This template provides somewhere to start with Shadcn, React, TS & Vite.
 Sometimes setting up this stuff is annoying so I made this :).

+I might ocasionally update this, no guarantee tho.